 Focus of the Report: This report focuses on Rezūm water vapor therapy for the treatment of lower urinary tract symptoms (LUTS) in men with benign prostatic hyperplasia (BPH).

 Technology Description: Rezūm is a minimally invasive surgical therapy that utilizes the convective principles of steam to trigger highly targeted necrosis of overgrown prostatic tissue, with the aim of reducing bladder outlet obstruction (BOO) and restoring patency to the urethral passageway.

 Controversy: Rezūm water vapor thermal therapy (WVTT) represents a less invasive treatment option developed to reduce associated complications and preserve sexual function.
 However, questions remain regarding the durability of symptom relief and whether symptom relief from Rezūm WVTT is at least comparable to transurethral resection of the prostate.

-- Is the Rezūm System effective for reducing LUTS associated with BPH?
+Is the Rezūm System effective for treatment of LUTS associated with BPH?

-- How does the Rezūm System compare with alternative treatments for BPH?
+How does Rezūm water vapor therapy compare with surgical or other minimally invasive treatments for BPH?

-- Have definitive patient selection criteria been identified for use of the Rezūm System to treat BPH?
+Have definitive patient criteria been identified for the Rezūm system?